 Principle 1: Governance Key Performance Measure Practice Requirement QAF Evidence Requirement 1.1 The Provider has appropriate policies and processes in place that manage operational and strategic risks for the delivery of Services, including disaster recovery.
-Included in Certification/ Recertification Audits and Surveillance Audit year 1 1.1.2 arrai Serv 1.1.1 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage risk.
-1.1.2 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage fraud.
+Included in Certification/ Recertification Audits and 1.1.1 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage risk.
 The Provider has a current risk management framework that is applied to the delivery of Services which includes: (a) organisational and Site risk management plans (b) processes for identifying and managing risks, including incident management and disaster recovery plans (c) processes for scheduled regular reviews of all risk management plans.
+Surveillance Audit year 1 1.1.2 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage fraud.
 The Provider has a current fraud control plan that is applied to the delivery of Services which includes: (a) processes for Personnel to notify management of potential fraud (internal and external) (b) the Department's tip-off line contact details.
 1.1.3 The Provider has corporate governance arrangements in place, for the delivery of Services, that manage IT systems.
 The Provider has: (a) a current plan that includes processes for identifying and managing IT systems fraud risks (b) policies and processes in place for ongoing compliance with the Deed in relation to access and information security, including Right Fit for Risk.